Matgenix/jobflow-remote/doc/source/user/errors.rst

     list of options available.

 .. warning::
-    Rerunning by default also deletes the folder on the worker where the Job was executed.
+    Rerunning by default also marks the Job so that the folder on the worker where it was executed will be deleted.
+The deletion is performed by the Runner before reuploading the inputs, i.e. before the Job gets to the `UPLOADED` state.
     To avoid it use the ``--no-delete`` option.

 .. warning::
     It is impossible to provide an exhaustive list of potential issues that could lead to